 You’re done.
 The Mail application should now connect to your Exchange account, grab the list of folders, synchronize email, etc. If you had chosen to, you will find the Exchange directory and calendar accessible in the Mac’s Address Book and iCal applications too.

-Here’s how to configure printing on Mac OS X Snow Leopard (and Leopard) to the printers/print queues in SoC.
+Here’s how to configure printing on Mac OS X to use the printers/print queues in SoC.

 - Start System Preferences.